 Fascinating in the fractals of the nature is, that there can be found infinities in the nature!
 At least paradoxes about how long something is.
 The famous example of this is the length of the coast line of Great Britain.
 Benoit Mandelbrot came into conclusion that the length of the coast line of Great Britain is in fact infinite.
 This is known as the coast line paradox.

-Fascinating thing in fractals is, that length can be infinite, but area related to that length is still finite.
+Fascinating thing in fractals (in mathematical world) is, that length can be infinite, but area related to that length is still finite.

 Where fractals can be used?